AdobeDocs/analytics.ja-JP/help/analyze/analysis-workspace/home.md

 title: Analysis Workspace の概要
 topic: Reports and analytics
 uuid: 4df6be48-2c88-4b9d-9536-ed64ffbb6ee4
-translation-type: ht
+translation-type: tm+mt
 source-git-commit: e70cd7056a88f58a905c5a3cb9a173b31a7b53be
-workflow-type: ht
+workflow-type: tm+mt
-source-wordcount: '525'
+source-wordcount: '527'
 ht-degree: 100%

 ---